Healthy Homemade Granola Recipe

 When I make mom’s granola, AKA our Best Homemade Granola Recipe, I tend to do as mom did and use whatever I find in the pantry to mix in with the oats.

-Yet when I’m planning ahead, our healthy homemade granola recipe posted here is my favorite combination.
+Yet when I’m planning ahead, our healthy granola recipe posted here is my favorite combination.
 I love the color the pepitas, dried cherries, and golden raisins bring.

 I also minimize the spice.
 Cinnamon is powerful; too much will mask all the other flavors.